-Stakeholders can be a person, group or organization that has an active interest in the functioning of an organization.
+Stakeholders can be referred to as a person, organization or a group having an active interest in the functioning of an organization.
 Stakeholders can affect or are affected by the changes in the business.

 Stakeholders are of two types, internal and external.
-Internal stakeholders are referred to as those persons who have an interest in the company is due to a direct relationship with the company, such as through ownership, employment or an investor (through investment).
+Internal stakeholders are referred to as those persons who have an interest in the company due to presence of a direct relationship with the company, such as through ownership, employment or an investor (through investment).

-External stakeholders are those people who do not directly work with a company but are affected in some way by the actions and outcomes of the business.
+External stakeholders are those persons who although, not being directly involved with a company but are impacted in some way through the actions and business outcomes.
 Creditors, suppliers, and public groups are all considered examples of external stakeholders.